jayceemariel/Lazapee/README.md

 **Bootstrap Magic**: We're also utilizing existing Bootstraps like [BOOTSTRAP Modal](https://getbootstrap.com/docs/5.3/components/modal) to add that extra flair.

 ## 3️⃣ Work Distribution
 The project was divided among three teams: I handled front-end design, while the other two members focused on backend development.
-We collaborated closely, sharing ideas, solving problems together, and celebrating milestones as a cohesive team.
-Our combined skills and teamwork brought Lazapee to life!
+We collaborated closely, sharing ideas, debugging the code, and working together as a team.